svendahlstrand/10-print-game-boy/README.md

 There are three steps to assemble a ROM from a source (`.asm`) file: assembling, linking and fixing.
-It's done with the corresponding tools `rgbasm`, `rgblink`, and `rgbfix` thats part of the RGBDS package, make sure to install [RGBDS][rgbds] on your system.
+It's done with the corresponding tools `rgbasm`, `rgblink`, and `rgbfix` that's part of the RGBDS package, make sure to install [RGBDS][rgbds] on your system.

 If you want all the details and assemble manually, open up the [Makefile][make]